-Medica covers emergency room services, as described in your Schedule of Payments, where a prudent layperson would believe that a condition or symptom requires immediate treatment to:
+Medica covers emergency room services, as described in the Benefit Chart section of this Policy, where a prudent layperson would believe that a condition or symptom requires immediate treatment to:

 - 1. Preserve your life; or - 2.
-Prevent serious impairment to your bodily functions, organs, or parts; or - 3.
+Prevent serious impairment to your bodily functions, organs or parts; or - 3.
 Prevent placing your physical or mental health in serious jeopardy.

-Emergency services from non-network providers will be covered benefits.
+Emergency services from non-network providers will be covered at the Tier 1 - Preferred benefit level.
 To be eligible for coverage from non-network providers, services must be due to an emergency, as defined in Definitions.

 You must notify Medica of emergency inpatient services as soon as reasonably possible after receiving inpatient services.
-Call Customer Service at one of the telephone numbers listed at the front of this Policy.
+Call Customer Service at the number on the back of your Medica ID card.

-If you are confined in a non-network facility as a result of an emergency, you will be eligible for benefits until your attending physician agrees it is safe to transfer you to a network facility.
+If you are confined in a non-network facility as a result of an emergency, you will be eligible for Tier 1 - Preferred benefits until your attending physician agrees it is safe to transfer you to a network facility.

-If the health services that you require do not meet the definition of emergency, you should refer to the most specific section of your Schedule of Payments for a description of your benefits.
+If the health services that you require do not meet the definition of emergency, you should refer to the most specific section of this Policy for a description of your benefits.